sitehostnz/terraform-provider-sitehost/examples/nginx/README.md

 terraform apply
 ```

-The server and the installation should be completed in under 5 minutes.
+The server installation should be completed in under 5 minutes.

 ## Destroy the Resources